STEP 1: Open Your PDF file.

 * Using the Custom Excel Conversion Feature:

-The Excel custom conversion option, among other things, lets you manually add and re-position as many lines as required to designate the column breaks for the conversion into Excel.
+The Custom PDF-to-Excel conversion option, among other things, lets you manually add and re-position as many lines as required to designate the column breaks for the conversion into Excel.

 Here is a look at the Excel custom conversion options: